Linkage of Pfister forms over semi-global fields: Introduction

 \subsection{Acknowledgements}

-I want to thank Karim Becher for valuable input, in particular suggesting a version of \Cref{P:d-linked-characterisation} as well as pointing out \Cref{vb-Li_n-vs-cd2}.
+I want to thank Karim Johannes Becher for valuable input, in particular suggesting a version of \Cref{P:d-linked-characterisation} as well as pointing out \Cref{vb-Li_n-vs-cd2}.

-The questions which inspired me to write this paper came up in the margin of a joint project with Philip Dittmann - to appear in the near future - and I want to thank him for several valuable comments on earlier drafts of this manuscript.
+The questions which inspired me to write this paper came up in the margin of a joint project with Philip Dittmann \cite{Andromeda-2} and I want to thank him for several valuable comments on earlier drafts of this manuscript.

+Finally, I am grateful to the anonymous referee, whose diligent proofreading helped identify and resolve several technical issues in an earlier draft of this paper.